How To Care for Crematogaster Scutellaris

 25°C

-Crematogaster scutellaris, like many other Mediterranean species, are very adaptable to temperature changes.
+Crematogaster scutellaris, like many other Mediterranean species, is very adaptable to temperature changes.
 They do not have very strict temperature requirements, and they can easily be kept at room temperature.

 However, the ideal temperature for this species is between 21 and 25 degrees Celsius.
-If you live in a cold area or you usually use an air conditioner in the room your ants are in, maybe a heat mat or a heat cable could be useful.
+If you live in a cold area or usually use an air conditioner in the room your ants are in, a heat mat or heat cable could be useful.

 Crematogaster scutellaris worker

-Crematogaster scutellaris are an extremely fast-developing species!
-If provided with the right temperature the colony starts to grow exponentially, and can reach a thousand workers in less than 2 years!
+Crematogaster scutellaris is an extremely fast-developing species!
+If provided with the right temperature, the colony starts to grow exponentially and can reach a thousand workers in less than 2 years!

 Humidity